naninovel/docs/docs/api/index.md

 @choice "I'll take the entire stock!" set:karma--;score=999

 ; Play a sound effect and arrange characters when choice is picked.
-@choice Arrange do:"@sfx Click, @arrange k.10\,y.55"
+@choice Arrange
+    @sfx Click
+    @arrange k.10,y.55

 ; Print a text line corresponding to the picked choice.
-@choice "Ask about color" do:"What's your favorite color?"
+@choice "Ask about color"
+    What's your favorite color?
-@choice "Ask about age" do:"How old are you?"
+@choice "Ask about age"
+    How old are you?
-@choice "Keep silent" do:"..."
+@choice "Keep silent"
+    ...
 @stop

 ; Make choice disabled/locked when 'score' variable is below 10.